-Plant parasitic microorganisms (formerly Mycoplasma-like organisms), which were renamed phytoplasmas (phyto = plant) in 1994 to differentiate them from animal parasitic mycoplasmas.
-They are the bacteria similar, but in contrast to these have no cell walls, but are surrounded only by a flexible cell membrane.
-Therefore, their shape is irregular and may be oval, oblong or multifarious.
-In contrast to virus are they capable of self-sufficient reproduction?
+Plant-parasitic microorganisms (formerly mycoplasma-like organisms), which were renamed to phytoplasmas (phyto = plant) in 1994 in order to differentiate them from animal-parasitic mycoplasma.
+You are the one bacteria Similar, but in contrast to these do not have cell walls, but are only surrounded by a flexible cell membrane.
+Therefore, their shape is irregular and can be oval, oblong, or varied.
+In contrast to virus they are able to reproduce independently.
 They are so tiny that they can no longer be perceived in the light microspop.
-This organism group was first established in 1967 in connection with the causes research of yellowing diseases Xylem (Phloem) discovered by plants.
+This group of organisms was not established until 1967 in connection with the research into the causes of yellowing diseases Xylem (Phloem) discovered by plants.

 Phytoplasmas colonize the sieve tubes and the cells adjacent to the phloem.
-In the host plants, they cause abnormal and terminally fatal changes.
-These are yellowing, shoot shortening, leaf deformation and broom growth, In some plant species they enlarge the flowers, these take on the shape of leaves.
+They cause abnormal changes in the host plants that are fatal in the end stage.
+These are yellowing, shortening of shoots, leaf deformation and broom growth, With some types of plants they green the flowers, which take the form of leaves.
 Phytoplasmas are caused by insects such as cicadas transfer.
-This will cause different vine diseases like Flavescence dorée (Golden yellowing yellowing), Blackwood's disease (by the type Stolbur), grapes wilt and yellowing (Grapevine yellows) caused.
-Phytoplasmas are classified as quarantine organisms due to their hazardous nature in the EU.
-They are quite successfully fought with hot water.
+This causes various vine diseases like Flavescence doree (Golden yellow yellowing), Blackwood's disease (by the Stolbur type), grapes wilt and yellowing (Grapevine yellows) causes.
+Due to their dangerous nature, phytoplasmas are classified as quarantine organisms in the EU.
+They are fought quite successfully with hot water.
 See also a complete list of all diseases and pests below Vine enemies,

 Image: public domain, link